Vineland Nursing Home Abuse Lawyer

 The federal Older Americans Act of 1965 asserts that seniors should be protected against abuse, neglect, and exploitation from caregivers.
 Additionally, New Jersey state law safeguards against the wrongful treatment of the elderly in Vineland.

-Background Checks for Vineland Nursing Home Administrators
+Are Background Checks Required for Vineland Nursing Home Administrators?

 Those seeking licensing and certification for status as a nursing home administrator in Vineland must undergo a background check.
 Under New Jersey Revised Statutes §26:2H-7.17, an individual who has a history of disorderly conduct, theft, or endangerment should be denied his or her license and certification.